Andonome/lk/system/ansible/ansible_with_docker.md

 requires: [ "Docker" ]
 ---

+'Docker module', you say?
+No need for that fancy stuff.
+We're just going to set up a couple of docker containers and connect to them like any other machine.

 Set up two containers: `deb` and `arch`, add them to an `ansible` hosts file, then do a 'ping' to see if they respond.

 ## Required Packages